FinTech

 Initiation of Payment

-The payment process begins when a customer makes a purchase from a merchant, either online or in a physical store.
-The customer provides their payment information, which typically includes credit card details, bank account information, or other payment methods like digital wallets (e.g., PayPal, Apple Pay).
+The process begins when a customer makes a purchase from a merchant, either online or in a physical store.
+The customer provides their main information, which typically includes credit card details, bank account information, or other methods like digital wallets (e.g., PayPal, Apple Pay).

 Transmission of Payment Information

-The payment information is securely transmitted from the merchant to the payment processor through the payment gateway, which encrypts and transmits payment data.
+The information is securely transmitted from the merchant to the payment processor through the gateway, which encrypts and transmits the data.

 Authorization